ujenjt/call-rate-limiter/README.md

 `rateLimit` takes `limitCount`, `limitInterval` and `fn` as arguments and returns rate limited function which should be called instead of the function passed as `fn`.

-This means if you call `rateLimitedFunc` 150 times and only 100 can be called in timeframe, the next 50 calls will be postponed and executed later to respect given rate limits.
+This means if you call `rateLimitedFunc` 150 times and only 100 can be called in time frame, the next 50 calls will be postponed and executed later to respect given rate limits.

 ```javascript